HR KPIs: metrics you should be tracking

 All departments in your business will ideally have KPIs (or Key Performance Indicators) which track long-term performance against achieving your objectives.
 KPIs may be used at a team or individual level, and often provide focus for roles, guide decision making, and provide tangible milestones to measure success.
 In large teams they are often created in a hierarchical or ‘drip down’ structure, where wider business objectives are broken down into smaller and smaller chunks so all levels of the organisation contribute towards them.

-HR KPIs typically include trackable metrics that measure processes related to recruitment, training, talent management and employee satisfaction.
+HR KPIs typically include trackable metrics that measure processes related to recruitment, training, talent management, and employee satisfaction.
 A KPI is only useful if it has a direct link with your overarching business strategy.
 Importantly, you should only be tracking the KPIs that are business-critical; they are called ‘key’ performance indicators for a reason!

 KPIs will vary depending on the nature of your business, and the HR KPIs you do choose to track should support decision making for your business’ strategy.

-Eight HR KPIs to track
+Seven HR KPIs to track

 Employee turnover

 As the people-people of the business, many HR departments take ownership of employee turnover.
 Turnover rate calculates the proportion of employees that have left their job as a percentage of all of your employees in the same period.
-This may be due to termination, resignation or job abandonment, etc.
+This may be due to termination, resignation, or job abandonment, etc.

 It’s no surprise that happy employees stay where they are for longer.
 A survey from clutch found that the most important workplace values for full-time employees are fair pay (55%) and fair treatment (54%).
-While salary goes a long way to keep employees in the workplace, and HR departments should be benchmarking salaries, employee retention feeds of a whole number of things, like employee benefits packages, wellbeing, engagement and much more.
+While salary goes a long way to keep employees in the workplace, and HR departments should be benchmarking salaries, employee retention feeds off a whole number of things, like employee benefits packages, wellbeing, engagement, and much more.

 Rate of absenteeism